FavourEjiogu/Non-Fungible-Tokens/README.md

 Every physical dollar bill has a **unique** serial number.
 Technically, this makes each bill a unique, non-fungible physical object.

-However, the bank, government, and all economic actors agree to treat these physical objects as fungible representations of a dollar.
-One dollar bill is worth exactly the same as another, regardless of its serial number.
+However, the bank, government, me, you, and all economic actors **agree** to treat these physical objects as fungible representations of a dollar.
+One dollar bill is worth exactly the same as another, **regardless** of its serial number.
 You don't get a discount for a brand new bill or a bonus for a rare one.

-Digital abstraction: When you check your bank account online, you just see a single balance.
-The bank's system likely tracks your money in various internal objects with unique IDs, but that complexity is hidden from you.
-You don't have to think about which specific dollar is being spent; the system handles the abstraction of fungibility.
+And when you check your bank account online, you just see a single balance.
+Whether the bank's system tracks your money in various internal objects with unique IDs or not, that complexity is **hidden** from you.
+You don't have to think about which specific dollar in circulation is being spent, because the system handles the **abstraction of fungibility**.

 So in conclusion: